MHShetty/notifier_plugin/README.md

 # notifier_plugin

-A Flutter plugin that aims at making state management easier than ever!
+A Flutter plugin makes state management easier and more efficient than ever!

 Please don't use this plugin in production code.